-- (a) What is the state of the cell shown in the diagram? - (b) Name the structure which acts as a selectively permeable membrane. - (c) If the cell was placed in distilled water instead of strong sugar solution, which feature would not have been present? - (d) If the cell in the diagram possessed chloroplasts, where would these be present? - (e) Name any one feature of this plant cell which is not present in animal cell. - Ans. (a) Cell shown in the diagram is plasmolysed. - (b) Cell membrane acts as selectively permeable. - (c) If we place a plant cell in a distilled water then water will move into the cell.
+- (a) What is the state of the cell shown in the diagram? - (b) Name the structure which acts as a selectively permeable membrane. - (c) If the cell was placed in distilled water instead of strong sugar solution, which feature would not have been present? - (d) If the cell in the diagram possessed chloroplasts, where would these be present?

+- (e) Name any one feature of this plant cell which is not present in animal cell. - Ans. (a) Cell shown in the diagram is in plasmolysed condition. - (b) Cell membrane acts as selectively permeable membrane. - (c) If we place a plant cell in a distilled water then water will move into the cell.
 This is due to the fact that concentration of solution is higher inside the cell as compared to outside distilled water.
-This way, the plant cell will swell up and become turgid.

-- (d) Chloroplasts in plant are present in the cytoplasm of the leaves and green stem. - (e) Plant cells have cell wall which is not present in animal cell.
+This way, the plant cell will swell up and become turgid. - (d) Chloroplasts in plant are present in the cytoplasm of the leaves and green stem. - (e) Plant cells have cell wall which is not present in animal cell.

-- Self-Assessment -
+Self-Assessment -

-- Chlorophyll is present in chloroplast in
+- 1. Chlorophyll is present in chloroplast in

-(a) inner membrane.
+- (a) inner membrane.

 - (b) thylakoid membranes.

 - (c) stroma.

 - (d) outer membrane.

-- Ans. (b) thylakoid membranes
+Ans. (b) thylakoid membranes

-- 2. A solution is said to be hypotonic when

-- (a) concentration of medium is higher than that of the cell.

-- (b) concentration of medium is equal to that of the cell.

-- (c) concentration of medium is lower than that of the cell.

-- (d) none of the above.
+- 2. A solution is said to be hypotonic when - (a) concentration of medium is higher than that of the cell. - (b) concentration of medium is equal to that of the cell. - (c) concentration of medium is lower than that of the cell. - (d) none of the above.

-- Ans. (c) concentration of the medium is lower than that of the cell.
+Ans. (c) concentration of the medium is lower than that of the cell.

-- 3. Nucleus was discovered by

-- (a) Robert Hooke. (b) Robert Brown.

-- (c) Dujardin. (d) Purkinje.

-- Ans. (b) Robert Brown.
+3. The table lists some functions performed by some cell structures.

+Name of cell organelle Function Р It separates the content of the cell from the surroundings.
+Q It is a site where many cellular processes occur.
+R It controls the process of cell division.
+S It controls the movement of substances in and out of the cell.

+Which option shows the organelle correctly matched with the respective function?

+- (a) Cytoplasm- Q and S, nucleus- P, plasma membrane- R - (b) Cytoplasm- Q and R, nucleus- P, plasma membrane- S

+- (c) Cytoplasm- Q, nucleus- R, plasma membrane- S and P - (d) Cytoplasm- R, nucleus- Q, plasma membrane- S

+Ans. (c) Cytoplasm- Q, nucleus- R, plasma membrane- S and P

 - 4. Lipid synthesis is performed by

-- (a) rough ER. (b) smooth ER.
+- (a) rough ER.

+- (b) smooth ER.

+- (c) ribosome.

-- (c) ribosome. (d) lysosome.
+- (d) lysosome.

-- Ans. (b) smooth ER.
+Ans. (b) smooth ER.

-- 5. Which one of the following best describes the functions of a cell membrane?

-- (a) It keeps the cell in shape

-- (b) It controls the substances entering and leaving the cell

-- (c) It controls the substances entering the cell

-- $\ensuremath{\left(d \right)}$ It supports the cell structures
+- 5. Which one of the following best describes the functions of a cell membrane? - (a) It keeps the cell in shape - (b) It controls the substances entering and leaving the cell - (c) It controls the substances entering the cell - (d) It supports the cell structures

-- Ans. (b) It controls the substances entering and leaving the cell
+Ans. (b) It controls the substances entering and leaving the cell

+- 6. A cell has 16 chromosomes.
+What will be the number of chromosomes after mitotic cell division? - (a) 32

+(b) 16

+Ans. (b) 16

-For question numbers 6 to 13, two statements are given - one labelled Assertion (A) and the other labelled Reason (R).
+For question numbers 7 to 14, two statements are given - one labelled Assertion (A) and the other labelled Reason (R).
 Select the correct answer to these questions from the codes (a), (b), (c) and (d) as given below.

-(a) Both A and R are true and R is the correct explanation of the assertion.

-- (b) Both A and R are true but R is not the correct explanation of the assertion. - (c) A is true but R is false. - (d) A is false but R is true. - 6.
+- (a) Both A and R are true and R is the correct explanation of the assertion. - (b) Both A and R are true but R is not the correct explanation of the assertion. - (c) A is true but R is false. - (d) A is false but R is true. - 7.
 Assertion: Ostrich egg is the biggest cell.
 Reason: RBCs are biconcave in shape.